 Stanislav Petrov played a crucial role in monitoring what the US was doing.
 In the case of an attack, the Soviet strategy was to launch an all out retaliation as quickly as possible.
 So a few minutes after midnight, when the alarms went on and the screens turned red, the responsibility fell on his shoulders.

-The Russian warning software analyzed the information and concluded that it wasn’t static; the system’s conclusion was that the US had launched a missile.
+The Soviet warning software analyzed the information and concluded that it wasn’t static; the system’s conclusion was that the US had launched a missile.
 But the system however, was flawed.
 Still, the human brain surpassed the computer that day; on that faithful day, Stanislav Petrov put his foot down and decided that it was a false alarm, advising against retaliation – and he made this decision fast.

 He made the decision based mostly on common sense – there were too few missiles.
 The computer said there were only five of them.